Tips to safely enjoy your visit to Two Blokes

 Please do not enter the production area of the brewery on your own.
 Stay behind the yellow chain unless a staff member escorts you on a tour.
 There are many dangers behind the yellow chain from chemicals to hot brew kettles to grumpy head brewers.
 You must be accompanied by a staff member for a tour.
 Plus if you wander back there the head brewer will make you clean stuff.
 We are not kidding.

 Do not make fun of the head brewer’s accent.
 He will put you in the mash tun and make you clean it.
-Also, he’s Australian, not English, or a Kiwi.
+Also, he’s Australian, not English, or South African, or a Kiwi.

 7. The Beer

 By South Carolina law we can only serve you 48oz during your visit.
 That’s three 16oz pints or four 12oz glasses.
 You may take up to 288oz to go.
 We did not make this up.
 Ask about a growler fill or canned Crowler.
+Or purchase some of our barrel aged beer in bottles.
 We’ll help you do the math.

 Be adventurous.
 Try something new each time.
 Do a 4oz taster for $2 or a flight if you’re not sure.

 Drink local.
+We are proudly independent and brewer owned and operated!
 Be sure to try our other Mount Pleasant and Charleston breweries.
 Ask for a recommendation.